 - The Haunting of Hill House: Theo and Luke discover a dumbwaiter in the house and decide to mess around in it.
 Luke ends up in a mysterious basement room and discovers a frightening creature.

 - During a plan to assassinate a roomful of German generals having a meeting in a hotel via exploding centerpieces on Hogan's Heroes, the crew learns from a spy that the meeting was actually to give the generals the plans for the defense of France in preparation for an Allied invasion.
-The spy, ignorant of the assassination attempt, had left his copy in the dining room after it had been cleared out.
-This meant LeBeau had to ride the dumbwaiter back up to the room and steal a copy of the plans for allied intelligence.
-Newkirk is devastated when the bombs go off before the dumbwaiter returns, thinking LeBeau had been caught in the blast.
+The spy, after learning of the plan, leaves his copy in the dining room after it had been cleared out so the Heroes can steal it.
+This meant LeBeau had to ride the dumbwaiter back up to the room (he'd done so earlier to try and disarm the bombs, but a pair of guards foiled his attempt).
+He makes it back just before the bombs go off, though a dejected Carter notes the bombs went off one minute later than he planned.

 - On Laverne & Shirley, Lenny & Squiggy get in trouble with Mrs. Babish when they ride the building's dumbwaiter playing "Coal Miner".